 The Bangers n flash show, Craigtoun park, St. Andrews, Scotland in July.

+Fitting corsa van springs and levelling the rack.
 The RNLI custom bike show, South queensferry, Scotland organised by the bikers cove cafe in July.

 The Horsepower and handlebars show, Inverkeithing, Scotland in August.